Holomorphic curves in exploded manifolds: regularity: Analysis of equation in families

 We have proved the above inequality for a single coordinate chart.
 As our family is covered by a finite collection of such coordinate charts, the above inequality holds globally.
-Therefore, taking $\pi_{V}$ of the left hand side gives the following inequality where the constant $c$ depends on $w$:
+Therefore, taking $\pi_{V}$ of the lefthand side gives the following inequality where the constant $c$ depends on $w$: